-While digital and social marketing is great, you’ll never beat face-to-face contact for impact and the ability to have a two-way conversation and to develop the important know, like and trust factor.
+While digital marketing is essential, you’ll never beat face-to-face contact for impact and the ability to have a two-way conversation and to develop the vital know, like, and trust factor.
 Go ‘old-school’ whenever you get the chance.

 In addition to attending networking events, consider volunteering to be a presenter at such events.
 Many offer participants the opportunity to give a 10 to 15-minute presentation about their business or the services they offer.
-Often, such presentations lead to direct leads or even a second-hand recommendation from someone who saw the presentation and told a friend.”
+Often, such presentations lead to direct leads or even recommendations from someone who saw the presentation.

-Networking naturally lends itself to one-on-one follow ups giving you the opportunity to learn more about a potential client as well as get to know them as a person.
+Networking naturally lends itself to one-on-one follow-ups allowing you to learn more about a potential client as well as get to know them as a person.
 As you gain their trust, they will more likely turn to you when they have a need you can help meet.

 This tip is two-fold:

-- First, you need to have a marketing plan, so you’re not just shooting in the dark.
+- First, you need to have a lead generation plan, so you’re not just shooting in the dark.
 Set some goals for how you will reach out to prospective clients and what methods (email, social media, etc.) you will utilize.

-- Second, being prepared gives you a big advantage especially when you’re searching for and reaching out to connect with new prospects on a platform like LinkedIn.
-You must take the time to learn about their prospects and create a plan before picking up the phone or contacting them via email or social media.
+- Second, being prepared gives you a significant advantage, especially when you’re searching for and reaching out to connect with new prospects on a platform like LinkedIn.
+You must take the time to learn about your prospects and create a plan before contacting them via email or social media.

 There’s that good old say… “fail to plan, plan to fail.”

-In order to overcome their doubt or concern, people need to perceive the value of your offer – whether it is a white paper, free trial, membership, sales promotion, or download – as irresistible.
+To overcome your prospects’ doubt or concern, people need to perceive the value of your offer – whether it is a white paper, free trial, membership, sales promotion, or download – as irresistible.

 The higher the perception of value, the more irresistible the offer.